 - maximize the benefits of assistive technologies.

-TIP: Your audience is using myriad combinations of devices, browsers, and versions, so it's a good idea to preview your web pages on a variety of these, while keeping in mind that older technologies might present challenges.
+TIP: Your audience is using myriad combinations of devices, browsers, and versions, so it's a good idea to preview your web-based content on a variety of these, while keeping in mind that older technologies might present challenges.

 This article provides high-level, best-practice information on basic web-accessibility practices.
-The knowledge base articles have product-specific details on design options and settings that you can use in order to make sure your web pages are as accessible as possible for as many people as possible.
+The knowledge base articles have product-specific details on design options and settings that you can use in order to make sure your web-based content is as accessible as possible for as many people as possible.

 Paragraph styles